Alchemy

 Tract on the Tincture and Oil of Antimony Roger Bacon (c.
 1214–1294).

-Religion has suffered a similar fate, and it is interesting that the early Fausts presage these outcomes, though they are inherently a Christian cautionary tale shaped by medieval European religious schisms.
+Religion has suffered a similar fate, leading to the Protestant Reformation, and it is interesting that the early Fausts illustrate these early trends.

 But, why?